aaviator42/StorX/README.md

 #### 2.  `\StorX\deleteFile(<filename>)`

 Delete everything in a StorX DB file, then delete the file itself.
-Will work on all StorX DB files, regardless of file version.
+Will work on all StorX DB files, regardless of DB file version.

 ```php
 if(\StorX\deleteFile('testDB.dat') === 1){